 Geraldine is passionate about looking after people particularly the older people, and keen to have the 6Cs at the heart of patients care.
 She is currently on the National Fellowship for Older People.

-Fiona McKenzie is a patient leader and Deputy Director at the UK Improvement Alliance.
+Fiona McKenzie is a patient and runs He Tangata Consulting.

 Growing up in New Zealand, Fiona harbours ambitions to live by the sea again one day.
-Fiona is married to an econometrician and spends a significant amount of time trying to keep plants alive in a little flat in Battersea, South London.
+Fiona is married to an econometrician and spends a significant amount of time trying to keep plants alive in a little house in Roehampton, South London.

-Laura Stuart-Neil is lead for Quality Improvement and for Allied Health Professions at NELFT.
+Laura Stuart-Neil is Lead for Quality Improvement and Lead for Allied Health Professions at NELFT.

 She is an occupational therapist who has worked with older people for most of her career in a variety of settings including A&E, acute, community hospitals, community rehabilitation, intermediate care and continuing care, with stroke, pressure care, dementia and frailty being specialist interests.
 She has worked at senior and head occupational therapist level and was previously Chair of the Scottish Board of the College of Occupational Therapists.